-2 or 4 semester credits

-This course might include coursework in causal modeling, classification methods, multi-level modeling, etc. The specific content of this course can be negotiated and approved with a faculty member using an independent study contract.
+2 or 4 semester credits This course might include coursework in causal modeling, classification methods, multi-level modeling, etc. The specific content of this course can be negotiated and approved with a faculty member using an independent study contract.

-Pre-requisites: PSY-717

-Delivery Method: Distance/Electronically Mediated

-Grading Default: Letter
+Delivery Method: Distance/Electronically Mediated Grading Default: Letter Note: Elective